JasonLiu134/project-recipes/README.md

 ### NMAR Analysis

 There are three columns in our dataset that have a non-trivial amount of missingness: `'description'`, `'rating'`, and `'review'`.
-Two of these columns could potentially have NMAR data.
-Specifically, the `'description'` and `'rating'` column could both contain data that is Not Missing at Random (NMAR).
+A column that could potentially have data that is Not Missing at Random (NMAR) is the `'description'` column.

 The column that includes the description of recipes have a few values that are missing.
-The descriptions themselves are probably missing because the user who submitted the recipe did not include a description.
-However, there isn't really a clear relationship between a recipe's description and the rest of the data.
-The user who provided the recipe can include whatever they want in the description, and it could be completely unrelated to the recipe itself; there is no way to predict what the missing values could be.
+The descriptions themselves are probably missing because the user who submitted the recipe did not include a description when posting their recipe on the website.
+The missingness of the description itself is a good indicator for why the description could be missing, as the user could have felt like their recipe is quite simple or popular and doesn't require a description, which results in there being no description.
 As such, I suspect that the `'description'` column is NMAR.

-Another column that I suspect could be NMAR is the `'rating'` column.
-The values in this column are missing because we replaced all ratings of 0 with np.nan, but the rating was 0 in the first place because the user who posted the review did not include a rating.
-We cannot predict what the user's rating would have been, since it's difficult to predict what the rating the user would have given simply based off of their review text.
-Furthermore, some reviews might not even be reviews - users might have left comments or questions about the recipe instead, which makes it impossible to tell if a user would have left a high or low rating.
-Therefore, I suspect that the missingness of the `'rating'` column is NMAR.

 ### Missingness Dependency